SysDev2024/auth-service/README.md

 ## Overview

-AuthService is a crucial microservice in our larger architecture, designed to handle user authentication and authorization tasks.
+AuthService is a microservice in our larger architecture, designed to handle user authentication and authorization tasks.
 It supports operations for user registration, login, and email verification.

 ## Features